jerry-chee/jerry-chee.github.io/index.md

 ---

 #### About
-Starting March 2019, I will work as a Research Intern at the Baidu US Big Data Lab in Bellevue, WA.
+Starting March 2019, I will work as a Research Intern at the Baidu Cognitive Computing Lab in Bellevue, WA.
+Additionally, I've been working with [Panos Toulis](http://faculty.chicagobooth.edu/Panagiotis.toulis/) on statistically motivated topics in stochastic gradient descent (SGD).

 I worked for 1.5 years as a data scientist at the consulting firm McKinsey & Company.
 I graduated from the University of Chicago in 2017 with a degree in Computational and Applied Mathematics, with internships in data science at Nielsen and Uptake.

-I've been working with [Panos Toulis](http://faculty.chicagobooth.edu/Panagiotis.toulis/) on statistically motivated topics in stochastic gradient descent (SGD).
 In the Fall of 2019 I will begin a Ph.D. in statistical machine learning (soon to be determined where!).

 ---